Lucas-Ion/ABN-AMRO-GraphVisualizer/README.md

 ## To run it yourself :)

 Please first clone the repo,
--Then create two terminal windows,
+- Then create two terminal windows,
--In the first window navigate to the backend folder, and run:
+- In the first window navigate to the backend folder, and run:
--`npm install`
+- `npm install`
--`nodemon app.js`
+- `nodemon app.js`
--In the second window navigate to the frontend folder, and run:
+- In the second window navigate to the frontend folder, and run:
--`npm install`
+- `npm install`
--`npm run dev`
+- `npm run dev`